ananace/k8s-sidecar/README.md

   - type: boolean

 - `REQ_URL`
-  - description: URL to which send a request after a configmap got reloaded
+  - description: URL to which send a request after a configmap got reloaded.
   - required: false
   - type: URI

 - `REQ_METHOD`
-  - description: Request method GET(default) or POST
+  - description: Request method GET(default) or POST.
   - required: false
   - type: string

 - `REQ_PAYLOAD`
-  - description: If you use POST you can also provide json payload
+  - description: If you use POST you can also provide json payload.
   - required: false
   - type: json